 How to Reach Out for Help

 There can come a time in anyone's life when family or job stress and physical or emotional health issues can be overwhelming.
 Even self-harm can be a consideration.
 Where do you turn when life's stressors are no longer manageable?
-When behavioral, emotional or substance abuse issues threaten to tear you or your family apart, the skilled and experienced staff at Floyd Behavioral Health can help lead you and your loved ones toward recovery.
+When behavioral, emotional or substance abuse issues threaten to tear you or your family apart, the skilled and experienced staff at Atrium Health Floyd Medical Center Behavioral Health can help lead you and your loved ones toward recovery.

 Everyone's Stressors are Different